What can you do to become more informed and engaged in decisions about your prescription medications?

 The Institute for Safe Medication Practices Canada suggests five questions to ask your health provider about your medications, especially if you are on a number of drugs.

-Sleepwell Nova Scotia is a website that contains information to help people manage insomnia without relying on sleeping pills.
+Sleepwell is a website with information to help people manage insomnia without relying on sleeping pills.